websights

 Figure 2: Pedestrian comfort maps using mean velocity (1), GEM velocity (2), and max velocity (3) for the Lawson LDDC Comfort criteria.

 In the case above, the mean velocities are larger than the GEM on the rooftops, leading to configuration 1 showing less comfort than configuration 2.
-Naturally, the max velocity configuration shows the worst scenario, by taking the maximum velocities between mean and GEM.
+Naturally, the max velocity configuration shows the worst scenario.

 Contents